DercilioFontes/notes/docker/docker.md

   - Example: `docker container run --rm -d -p 8080:8080 example/docker-node-hello:latest`

+- You can verify images available by `docker image ls`.

 - You can verify containers running by `docker container ls`.

 - You inspect a image with `docker image inspect <image-name>`.